theLowBudgetDev/VocalMail/README.md

 - **Full Contact Management:** Add, search, delete, and initiate emails to your contacts, all through voice commands.
 - **Global Email Search:** Find any email, no matter which folder it's in, by searching for content in its subject or body using a voice command.
 - **Text-to-Speech & Caching:** All on-screen text and email content can be read aloud.
 Responses are cached to provide a snappy user experience and reduce API usage.
-- **Full User Authentication:** Secure login and registration system with persistent user sessions.
+- **Mock User Authentication:** A simple, mock-user authentication system for easy demonstration and testing.

 ## User Authentication

 VocalMail uses a simple, mock-user authentication system.
 On the login page, you can select which of the five pre-seeded users you would like to log in as.
 This allows for easy testing of a multi-user environment without the need for registration or password management.
-Your session is remembered in your browser's local storage.
+Your session is remembered in a browser cookie, and you can switch between users from the profile icon in the top-right corner.

-## User Authentication

-VocalMail uses a simple, mock-user authentication system.
-On the login page, you can select which of the five pre-seeded users you would like to log in as.
-This allows for easy testing of a multi-user environment without the need for registration or password management.
-Your session is remembered in your browser's local storage.

 ## Technology Stack

 - **Frontend:** Next.js (App Router), React, TypeScript
 - **Styling:** Tailwind CSS, ShadCN UI
-- **Database:** SQLite with `better-sqlite3`
+- **Data:** In-memory mock data (no database required).
 - **Generative AI:** Google AI Platform via Genkit
 - **UI/UX:** High-contrast, minimalist design focused on accessibility.